 ‘America’s most famous haunting has returned’

-The Bell Witch Haunting is a 2013 American found footage supernatural horror film directed [uncredited] by Glenn Miller (Zoombies; Santa Claws; The Coed and the Zombie Stoner).
-It stars Marissa Lynne Johnson, Laura Alexandra Ramos, and Cat Alter.
+The Bell Witch Haunting is a 2013 American found footage supernatural horror feature film directed [uncredited] by Glenn Miller (Zoombies; Santa Claws; The Coed and the Zombie Stoner).
+The movie stars Marissa Lynne Johnson, Laura Alexandra Ramos, and Cat Alter.

 The Robertson County Sheriff’s Department has released footage found on the bodies of the Sawyer family’s cell phones and video cameras.